mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

       :width: 600px
       :align: center

 #.
-Create a TXT record for SPF with the hostname and value found on the
+Create a TXT record for SPF (Sender Policy Framework) with the
-   DNS Setup page in the Mailsac Dashboard_.
+   hostname and value found on the DNS Setup page on the `Custom Domains`_ page.

    See :ref:`sec_spf_record_links` for DNS provider specific instructions